Islamic Consultative Assembly: Functions

-The Islamic Consultative Assembly has the right to investigate and examine all the affairs of the country.
+The Islamic Consultative Assembly possesses the prerogative to investigate and scrutinize all matters concerning the country.

-International treaties, protocols, contracts, and agreements must be approved by the Islamic Consultative Assembly.
+International treaties, protocols, contracts, and agreements necessitate approval from the Islamic Consultative Assembly.

-Receiving and issuing national or international loans or grants by the government must be ratified by the Islamic Consultative Assembly.
+Sanctioning and obtaining national or international loans or grants by the government requires ratification from the Islamic Consultative Assembly.

-The President must obtain, for the Council of Ministers, after being formed and before all other business, a vote of confidence from the Assembly.
+The President must secure a vote of confidence from the Assembly, through a Council of Ministers approval, upon forming the government and prior to conducting any other business.

-Whenever at least one-fourth of the total members of the Islamic Consultative Assembly pose a question to the President, or any one member of the Assembly poses a question to a minister on a subject relating to their duties, the President or the minister is obliged to attend the Assembly and answer the question.
+In the event that at least one-fourth of the total members of the Islamic Consultative Assembly raise a question to the President, or if any Assembly member poses a question to a minister regarding their duties, the President or the minister is obligated to attend the Assembly and address the query.

-All legislation passed by the Islamic Consultative Assembly must be sent to the Guardian Council.
-The Guardian Council must review it within a maximum of ten days from its receipt with a view to ensuring its compatibility with the criteria of Islam and the Constitution.
-If it finds the legislation incompatible, it will return it to the Assembly for review.
-Otherwise the legislation will be deemed enforceable.
+All legislation endorsed by the Islamic Consultative Assembly must be submitted to the Guardian Council.
+Within a maximum of ten days from its receipt, the Guardian Council must review the legislation to ensure its compatibility with Islamic criteria and the Constitution.
+If any incompatibility is identified, the legislation is returned to the Assembly for further review.
+Otherwise, the legislation is deemed enforceable.

+The Mellat Polling Center is an affiliated institution of the Research Center of the Islamic Consultative Assembly.
+It provides public opinion research to support evidence-based legislation and policymaking.

+Eligibility

+People need to sign up online and upload their university degree document.
+Candidates need to be 30 at least and 75 years maximum, have a master's degree or equal Level 3 Islamic seminary, and be Iranian born.

 Membership

 Currently, there are 290 members of Parliament, elected for a four-year term.
 There are five seats reserved for religious minorities (1.7% of the total members), with two for the Armenians and one each for the Assyrians, Jews and Zoroastrians.
-MPs are popularly elected for four-year terms.
-About 8% of the Parliament are women, while the global average is 13%.
+About 8% of the parliament are women, while the global average is 13%.

-The Parliament can force the dismissal of cabinet ministers through no-confidence votes and can impeach the president for misconduct in office.
-Although the executive proposes most new laws, individual deputies of the Parliament also may introduce legislation.
+The parliament can force the dismissal of cabinet ministers through no-confidence votes and can impeach the president for misconduct in office.
+Although the executive proposes most new laws, individual deputies of the parliament also may introduce legislation.
 Deputies also may propose amendments to bills being debated.
-The Parliament also drafts legislation, ratifies international treaties, and approves the national budget.
+The parliament also drafts legislation, ratifies international treaties, and approves the national budget.

-All People's House of Iran candidates and all legislation from the assembly must be approved by the Guardian Council.
+All candidates running for election, and proposed legislation from the assembly must be approved by the Guardian Council.
 Candidates must pledge in writing that they are committed, in theory and in practice, to the Iranian constitution.

 Constituencies

-The Parliament currently has 207 constituencies, including the 5 reserved seats for religious minorities.
+The parliament currently has 207 constituencies, including the five reserved seats for religious minorities.
 The remaining 202 constituencies are territorial, each covering one or more of Iran's 368 counties.